Julcatan/MechaCar_Statistical_Analysis/README.md

      - why: It is a method used to test whether the population means of two groups are equal or not.

    - null hypotheses: There is no statistical difference between the main number of purchases of MechaCar and the competition.
-   - alternative hypotheses: There is a statistical difference between the main number of purchases of MechaCar and the competition
+   - alternative hypotheses: There is a statistical difference between the main number of purchases of MechaCar and the competition.

  ___
   #####   **How does MechaCar compare regarding Price, Reliability, and Security ratings?**